-Students can repeat a course in which they initially earned a grade of "NG\", "F" or "W".
-Financial Aid will potentially pay for the same course taken up to 3 times.
-Any class taken a fourth will not be covered under Title IV funding (financial aid).
+Students can attempt a course in which they initially earned a grade of "NG\", "F", or "W" course up to 3 times using financial aid (Title IV Funding).
+Any class taken a fourth time will not be covered under Title IV funding (financial aid).
+If attempts for a course were excluded from Title IV Funding (out of pocket or other payments), additional attempts may be covered.